 Afield is a design research practice bringing comparative interdisciplinary perspective to contemporary social issues.
-The practice is critically informed by the integration of design and social science methodologies that advance research-creation.
+The practice is critically informed by the alignment of design and social science methodologies that advance research-creation.
 Projects range from situated investigations of early childhood development infrastructure in South Africa to a design ethnography critically considering economies of migration, postcolonialism, and what we call 'the practice of practice' in Montréal.

 Kai Wood Mah and Patrick Lynn Rivers co-direct Afield.
 Mah is a design historian, licensed architect with l'Ordre des architectes du Québec (OAQ), and professor.
 Mah's architectural practice is interdisciplinary and grounded in site-specific investigations employing archives, fieldwork, social science methodologies, and research-creation.
 His work includes designing and building community centres and institutional spaces with Cree and Inuit communities in Northern Québec.
-Writings by Mah have appeared in Visual Studies, Children, Youth and Environments, and Interventions among other peer-reviewed journals as well
+Writings by Mah have appeared in Visual Studies, Children, Youth and Environments, Public, and Interventions among other peer-reviewed journals as well

 as edited volumes like Depicting Canada's Children.
 Mah and Rivers are co-authors of Situated Architectural Politics forthcoming (late 2021) published by Dalhousie Architectural Press.
 The book examines five global architectural practices using progressive participatory methods.